AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 * PI Server install kit
 * PI Vision install kit
 * Temporary PI license
-* PI System Deployment Tests zip file: You can find this available at the [OSIsoft GitHub Repository](https://github.com/osisoft/sample-pi_core-pi_core_deployment_tests-powershell)
+* PI System Deployment Tests: You can find this available at the [OSIsoft GitHub Repository](https://github.com/osisoft/sample-pi_core-pi_core_deployment_tests-powershell)

 >**Note:** The deployment sample will first use the temporary PI license to deploy a  PI System on AWS.
 After the deployment is finished, you must generate a full PI license file through the OSIsoft Customer Portal using the Machine Signature File created from your deployed PI Data Archive(s) in your AWS VPC.
 This process is discussed later in this guide.